tartansandal/ansible-role-awslogs-setup/README.md

 ----------------

 This role only sets up the awslogs agent.
-The agent configuration is left up to you since it is very simple, but can be very specific to your system.
+The agent configuration is left up to you.
+This is very simple, but can be very specific to your system.

     - hosts: servers
       vars: